 Aspire Oklahoma is a limited liability corporation based in Enid, Oklahoma that uses the principles of Applied Behavior Analysis.
-Its owner is Sandra Reese-Keck, M.Ed., BCBA, ABSNP.
-Aspire Oklahoma will contract with Interventionists to provide direct services to select clients as determined by the managing members.
-All Interventionists must be trained in the principles of ABA.
+Its owner is Sandra Reese-Keck, M.Ed., BCBA, ABSNP, LPC.
+Aspire Oklahoma will employ Registered Behavior Technicians to provide direct services to select clients as determined by the managing members.

 Aspire Oklahoma is a service-based business.
 The clientele will include any individual, group, or agency seeking to understand and address the effects of behavioral issues on one’s daily functioning.
 This may be a child with autism and his/her caregivers, teachers who are experiencing behavior problems with students, agencies who are already providing services for a similar population, adults whose behaviors are negatively impacting relationships or work, and parents desiring to improve their children’s behavior.